neutrinojs/neutrino/packages/airbnb/README.md

 middleware and this will be merged with our internal defaults for this preset.
 Use an array pair instead of a string to supply these options.

+By default the preset configures `eslint-plugin-react` to target the latest version of React.
+If using an older version, you must explicitly pass it as in the example below.

 _Example: Extend from a custom configuration (it will be applied after Airbnb), turn off semicolons from being required, and set a specific React version._